botstory/botstory/README.md

 # Idea

-Easy reading API to describe dialogs (scenery) of bots in Python language.
+Easy reading API to describe dialogs (scenario) of bots in Python language.
 Key problem is asyn nature of any dialog - we can wait for are months answer from user and should store context until that.
 As well dialog structure should be simply and clear